FAQs: Admission Process

 All first-year applicants will be informed of our admission decisions by April 1st.
-Transfer applicants will receive either an admission decision or a request for their spring term grades by June 1st.
+Transfer applicants will be mailed either an admission decision or a request for their spring term grades by June 1st.
+(For the 2014-2015 academic year, transfer applicants will be mailed a decision or a request for spring grades by June 2, 2014.)

 USC does not offer early decision or early action admission programs.
-All students who apply to the university by the appropriate deadline (December 1st for first-year scholarship applicants, January 10th for all other first-year applicants and February 1st for all transfer applicants) are given equal consideration in the application review process.
+All students who apply to the university by the appropriate deadline are given equal consideration in the application review process.
+Please visit the First-Year Dates and Deadlines page or the Transfer Dates and Deadlines page for more information.

 USC does not accept first-year or transfer applications for spring admission.
 However, a small number of fall applicants will be offered spaces in the spring semester.